dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of public-key algorithm identifiers.
 The registry includes the algorithm name, its key sizes and parameters, and a reference to the defining specification.
 The initial values for this registry can be found in {{pubkey-algos}}.
-Adding a new public-key algorithm MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new public-key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ### Symmetric-Key Algorithms